Hepatoscopy in Greece and Rome (The continuity of magic from East to West, Part 2B)

 And, at least in Rome, the art continued to be Etruscan long after their hegemony of the area had elapsed; the art was passed from father to son.
 Thus when the Romans refer to haruspices they essentially mean this group of Etruscan specialists who continued to officiate in Rome.

 - W. R. Halliday, Greek Divination: A Study of its Methods and Principles, 1913.

 - Derek Collins, “Mapping the Entrails: The Practice of Greek Hepatoscopy”, The American Journal of Philology, 2008.

-- Halliday; by “sub-rite” he’s insinuating that animal sacrifice is the main rite with hepatoscopy being an adjunct thereto—contrary to all evidence.
+- Halliday, 1913.
+By calling it a “sub-rite” he’s insinuating that animal sacrifice is the main rite with hepatoscopy being an adjunct thereto—contrary to all evidence.

-- Lines 493–495. Προμηθευς Δεσμώτης was formerly attributed to Aeschylus; I’ve used M. L. West’s 1990 translation, finding no fault with it.
-Also this site doesn’t support all the Ancient Greek accents and breathing marks—my apologies to any readers thereof.
+- Aeschylus (?), Prometheus Bound (Προμηθευς Δεσμώτης, Promētheús Desmṓtēs), Lines 493–495, c.
+479–424 BCE.
+I’ve used M. L. West’s 1990 translation, finding no fault with it.
+Also this site doesn’t support all the Ancient Greek accents and breathing marks—my apologies to any readers interested in those details.

 - Nancy de Grummond, “Etruscan Religion”, The Cambridge History of Religions in the Ancient World, 2013.

 - Walter Burkert, The Orientalizing Revolution: Near Eastern Influence on Greek Culture in the Early Archaic Age, 1995.